 Yes, you definitely can sew through sequined fabric.
 I suggest using a heavy duty sewing machine and needle when sewing through sequin fabric AND denim, as in this project.
 Sequins are tough on sewing machines and needles (as I learned first hand) so make sure you have the right tools for the job.
 Hand stitching is easier because you can make sure to stitch through the sequin holes rather than sewing sequin itself.

-All in all, this was an easy way to elevate standard jeans into something fun, unique and sparkly.
-I have a feeling I’ll be doing this project again when my kiddo outgrows her jeans.
+All in all, this was an easy way to elevate standard jeans into fun, unique and sparkly embellished jeans.
+At low cost too!
+I have a feeling I’ll be doing this project again whenever my kiddo outgrows her jeans.